luffm/books/list.md

 ### Svetlana Alexievich

-* Chernobyl Prayer: A Chronicle of the Future (Penguin Modern Classics)
+* Chernobyl Prayer: A Chronicle of the Future

 ### J.G.
 Ballard